slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On health

 <!--
-+ naval@x -- Calm the stomach.
-Move the body.
-Rest the mind.
-+ naval@x -- The modern mind is overstimulated and the modern body is understimulated and overfed.
-Meditation, exercise, and fasting restore an ancient balance.
-+ orangebook_@x -- Take better care of your health when you are already healthy.
-Keep investing when you are already financially secure.
-Find a better job when you already have a job.
-Take bigger risks when you don’t need to take any.
-Build meaningful relationships when you are already happy alone.
-+ zubymusic@X -- Healthcare is primarily your diet, exercise, sleep, and lifestyle habits.
-What most people call 'healthcare' is actually sick care.

 - A man complaining a lot is a man not accomplishing a lot.
 - a sedentary lifestyle is a magnet for depression.
 - A women is either a 0 or a 1.
 A hore or a wife material.
 Dont overcomplicate.